 Devices, screens, “the internet of things” — all of it is pulling against our mind, our imaginations and our wills.
 Much of that influence is very positive, obviously (who doesn’t love ordering food with a click and a swipe??) … but it’s probably no big surprise that this digitally-overwhelming world can be a little distracting.

-Yes, this topic isn’t *exactly* financial, and clearly not tax-related.
+Yes, this topic isn’t play spades no download *exactly* financial, and clearly not tax-related.
 I don’t pretend to be any kind of “life coach”.

 But we like to see our role here at Canberra Company as more than merely transactional.
 We’re in your corner, for all kinds of decisions that affect your finances — and this issue can certainly become a financial drain as well.